 Even now, the stock looks bullish with a “strong buy” analyst consensus and $109 average analyst price target.
 Get the SNPS Stock Research Report.

-A second chip stock to consider: Micron (NASDAQ:MU).
+One of the great secondary chip stocks to buy is Micron (NASDAQ:MU).
 All future trends result in data creation and Micron is perfectly positioned for this with its DRAM/NAND memory portfolio.

 “The incredible amount of data generated by AI, AR/VR and autonomous driving would require significantly higher memory, both NAND and DRAM, leading to strong and long-term tailwinds for MU” writes RBC Capital.